-A: We will announce results of the voting on the four proposals at the Annual Meeting and on a Form 8-K to be filed with the SEC no later than May 26, 2010.
+A: We will announce the voting results of the proposals at the Annual Meeting and on a Form 8-K to be filed with the SEC no later than May 23, 2012.

 Q: WHO PAYS THE COST OF THIS PROXY SOLICITATION?